isabella232/help-7/gitbook/superquery/faq-and-troubleshooting/where-saved-queries.md

 Users with View access will not be able to edit the SQL of queries in the shared Board.
 They can do the following in your board:

-* Run queries — these will be executed on the account of the Board creator, not your own.
+* Run queries &mdash; these will be executed on the account of the Board creator, not your own.
 * View the SQL of the queries.
 * Copy the SQL and paste it into their own board.
 * Access the dashboard view of your board.
-* Modify your variable(s) values if they exist and refresh the dashboard — any query affected by the changed value will be charged to the billing project of the board admin.
+* Modify your variable(s) values if they exist and refresh the dashboard &mdash; any query affected by the changed value will be charged to the billing project of the board admin.

 #### Edit Access